Subscribe to updates

 County Council - Wednesday, 14th January, 2026 2.00 pm

-The Northumberland County Council meeting scheduled for 14 January 2026 was set to cover a range of important local government matters.
-Key discussions were expected to include the annual safeguarding update, portfolio reports on public safety and adults' services and health, and interim reports from overview and scrutiny committees.
-The council was also scheduled to consider the approval of the Council Tax Support Scheme for 2026-27, the setting of the Council Tax Base for the same year, and the appointment of Independent Persons to standards committees.
+The County Council of Northumberland Council met on Wednesday 14 January 2026 to discuss a range of important issues, including the annual safeguarding update, portfolio reports on public safety and adults' services and health, and the proposed changes to the Council Tax Support Scheme.
+The meeting also included discussions on setting the council tax base for the upcoming year and the appointment of independent persons.

 Annual Safeguarding Update - January 2026

 The meeting was scheduled to receive an update on the council's Corporate Safeguarding Policy, which was introduced on 1 April 2024.
 This report, the second annual progress report, was expected to summarise activity over the preceding 12 months.
 It was intended to highlight progress made, acknowledge revisions to the policy, and detail actions related to Disclosure and Barring Service (DBS) checks for elected members and cabinet members, as well as safeguarding training for officers, members, and volunteers.
-The report was also to cover the role of Designated Managers within each directorate, procurement and contracting processes related to safeguarding, referral data, and initiatives to strengthen the council's safeguarding culture.
+The report was also set to cover the role of Designated Managers within directorates, procurement and contracting processes related to safeguarding, referral data, and initiatives to strengthen the safeguarding culture across the council.

 Annual Portfolio Report: Public Safety

 Councillor Gordon Stewart, Cabinet Member for Public Safety, was scheduled to present an annual report on his portfolio.
-This report was intended to highlight achievements over the past year and outline future priorities for services including fire and rescue, public protection, safer communities, registration, coroner services, and civil contingencies.
+This report was intended to highlight achievements over the past year and outline future priorities for fire and rescue, public protection, safer communities, registration and coroner services, and civil contingencies.
 Key areas of focus were expected to include food and feed safety, pollution control, health and safety enforcement, port health, trading standards and animal health, licensing, and civil contingencies.
-The report was also to detail progress on making communities safer through initiatives like the Safer Northumberland Partnership, counter-terrorism efforts, anti-social behaviour policies, domestic homicide reviews, and the work of Northumberland Fire and Rescue Service.
-The Registration and Coroner Service's performance, including the number of ceremonies conducted and the timeliness of birth and death registrations, was also to be reviewed.
+The report was also to detail progress on the Safer Northumberland Partnership, counter-terrorism strategies, anti-social behaviour policies, domestic homicide reviews, and the work of Northumberland Fire and Rescue Service.

 Cabinet Member for Adults' Services and Health Annual Report